back icon Blog

 Japan (JP) 377,975 340 people/km² 68%

-This compact size is a traveler's dream.
-Drive from Taipei to Kaohsiung in 4 hours, or take the High Speed Rail for a scenic 90 minute journey.
-You can experience mountains, beaches, and cities all in one day trip, something impossible in larger countries.
+Because Taiwan is small, traveling is very easy.
+You can drive from Taipei to Kaohsiung in 4 hours, or take the High Speed Rail in 90 minutes.
+You can visit mountains, beaches, and big cities all on the same day.

 The Three Faces of Taiwan's Major Cities